khamis1992/bolt.diy/README.md

 3. **Deploy the Pages project**
    - Use `pnpm build` followed by `wrangler pages deploy` as usual.
 The runtime now injects the Cloudflare context so Remix can access the D1 binding.
+   - For local development against the hosted stack, run `wrangler pages dev` instead of `pnpm dev` so the Pages runtime and D1 binding are available to the Remix loaders and actions.
 4. **Create your first workspace**
    - Issue a `POST` request to `/api/saas/workspaces` with the `Authorization: Bearer <SAAS_ADMIN_TOKEN>` header and a JSON body such as `{ "name": "Acme", "slug": "acme" }`.
 The response includes the initial `apiKey` for that workspace.